 Creditors must follow strict procedures in obtaining relief from the stay.
-Debtors can contest the hearing on the creditor’s request for relief from the stay, demonstrate adequate protection for the creditor, and raise defenses and counterclaims.
-See § 220.127.116.11, infra.
-The advocate should also consider the following issues:
+Debtors can contest the hearing on the creditor’s request for relief from the stay, demonstrate adequate protection for the creditor, and raise defenses and counterclaims.12 The advocate should also consider the following issues:

 - ● Can the homeowner use a chapter 13 bankruptcy to cure the default?
-A default on a home mortgage can be cured within a reasonable period of time, in some cases even after a foreclosure sale has taken place.
-See § 11.4, infra.
+A default on a home mortgage can be cured within a reasonable period of time, typically three to five years.
+In some limited instances it may be possible to cure a default even after a foreclosure sale has taken place.
+See § 9.4, infra.

 - ● Can the mortgage be “stripped down” to the value of the property?
 Strip-down is allowed in a chapter 13 case if the mortgage is not secured solely by the debtor’s home and by certain “incidental property” related to the home, or when the mortgage is wholly unsecured because the value of the property is less than the amount of senior liens, or when the last payment under mortgage comes due during the chapter 13 case.
 See § 9.6, infra.

 - ● Can a judicial lien on the home be avoided in bankruptcy to the extent it impairs an exemption?
 See § 9.7, infra.

 - ● When it is not possible to save the home, can it be sold in bankruptcy so that all of the equity is not lost?
 See § 9.9, infra.